 Anti snoring devices

-It’s now possible to have an anti snoring device, this is a mouthpiece which is fitted by a dentist that will address your snoring problems by preventing the lower jaw from dropping back during sleep thereby preventing the closure of your airways, this will stop you from snoring by keeping your airway open.
+It’s now possible to have an anti snoring device, this is a mouthpiece which is fitted by a dentist that will address your snoring problems during preventing the lower jaw from dropping back sleep thereby preventing the closure of your airways, this will stop you from snoring by keeping your airway open.

 How to stop snoring

 There are a few simple things you can do, particularly with changing your lifestyle to stop snoring.
 These include: